The Halfblood Chronicles: Elvenblood

+Elvenblood was published June 1, 1995.

 Shana and her allies – other halfblood wizards, escaped human slaves and dragon shamans - have gained a small victory over the elves, but there is a long way to go.
 There is one band of people, who have escaped the elvenlords and remained hidden for all these years: the Iron People.
 The mystery of how they have survived for so long is great.

 The elven world is now changing with revolt a very close option for some, while this is happening Shana meets the ancient Iron People and discovers a secret which could help free her people or could break it down to nothing.
 She is helped by a pair running from their father's estate because of one dangerous reason – in their small group there is a halfblood and everyone is checking to see if they have halfbloods in their midst.
 Lady Sheyrena an Treves and her brother Lorryn help the wizards by giving the young Lords iron jewelry, since most of them are treated no better than slaves.

-Elvenborn
+Elvenborn (2002)

+Elvenborn was published October 1, 2002.

 This story moves away slightly from Shana and her band of rebels and focuses on Kyrtian, an elvenlord who becomes a hero in the war scarred world in which they live.
 When his cousin, Aelmarkin, tries to prove Kyrtian is unfit to run the estate, Kyrtian gets more power than he wants.
 Kyrtian is different from the other lords and keeps the humans as servants than as slaves.
 Thanks to his father's legacy he stumbles upon an ancient secret.
 This long forgotten secret elevates him to Commander of the Elven Army.

 The Young Lords have started rebelling against their fathers and are waging war.
 Kyrtian however has taken advantage of his new command and power, alongside some unexpected friends to embark on his own quest to find the Great Portal, through which the elvenlords entered this world.
 By finding this mystic gateway he hopes to find the reason for the disappearance of his own father and also unravel the secrets behind the origin of elvenkind.
 Once again the Great Portal is reopened only to hint at some strange transformation of the elves of Evelon.

+Elvenbred (Expected 2026)

+Elvenbred is expected to be published in August 2026.
+As per the publisher: "The much-anticipated fourth volume of the beloved Halfblood Chronicles series lands on bookshelves soon!
+Elvenbred by Grandmaster Mercedes Lackey and Benjamin Ohlander continues the sweeping saga where it left off, returning readers to a world of political intrigue, dangerous magic, and uneasy alliances between elves, humans, and the powerful halfbloods trapped in between.
+This long-awaited chapter brings new threats, unexpected revelations, and the kind of richly layered storytelling fans have come to love from the cherished series created initially by the late Grandmaster Andre Norton and Mercedes Lackey."